• Home

 • Scissors

-• Green sugar sprinkles (if you are going to make a lot, you may want to buy sanding sugar in bulk.)
+• Green sugar sprinkles (if you are going to make a lot of bags, you may want to buy sanding sugar in bulk.)

 • Grinch Dust holiday printable gift tag (you can find the printable here)